minarofaeil/DynamoDBSerializer/README.md

 -   **Zero reflection**\
     All mapping logic is generated, with no runtime inspection.

+-   **Zero dependencies**\
+    This library adds no dependencies at all, including itself, to the project.
+    Everything in this library is a compile-time only dependency.
+Nothing beyond generated code is added.

 -   **No DynamoDB dependencies in domain objects**\
     Only the `@Serialize` annotation is required, and it can be placed
     on: